EV vs Gas: The Real 5-Year Cost Comparison (2026)

 What this means

-The honest answer is: it depends.
-Run your specific numbers in our EV vs gas calculator — it's the only way to know.
+The real answer is that it depends on your six numbers.
+Run them in our EV vs gas calculator, which is the only way to settle it for your situation.
 For your state's specific EV registration surcharge, see our tracker and the broader EV registration fees by state guide.
 For total cost of ownership including registration over 5 years, see our 5-year cost of ownership calculator.

 Frequently asked questions